Ever wanted to play the role of the bookmaker? Looking to spice up your bets with multiple available odds on the same event and on the same platform?

-Bookmakers offer customers odds and therefore you bet against the bookies.
-However, exchanges on the other hand are determined by fellow users which you “lay” a bet against.
+Bookmakers offer customers odds and therefore you bet against the bookies (similar to betting against the spread).
+However, exchanges, on the other hand, are determined by fellow users which you “lay” a bet against.

-This however has one serious downfall as it makes it easier for corruption to run rife in gambling.
-Anonymous punters are able to bet on a horse losing a race which is much easier to fix rather then the horse winning.
+This, however, has one serious downfall as it makes it easier for corruption to run rife in gambling.
+Anonymous punters are able to bet on a horse losing a race which is much easier to fix rather than the horse winning.

 What is a betting exchange site

 Many online bookmakers offer the option of a betting exchange instead of the fixed odds the bookmaker calculates.